NoroffFEU/development-platforms/case-studies/express-case-study.md

  click the link (you may have to ctrl or cmd-click it) or copy it into your browser.
 If your page says "Hello world" it was successful.

 Congratulations! you have made your very own server-side rendered web app :tada:

 <br>

 ## Conclusion

+In conclusion, ExpressJS is a widely used Node.js web application framework with a rich set of features, such as routing, middleware support, and template engine integration.
+ExpressJS has a significant community around it and is an integral part of the MEAN/MERN/MEVN stack.
+While ExpressJS faces competition from newer frameworks such as Fastify, Koa.js, and Nest.js, it continues to maintain its position as a popular choice for backend development.
+With the emergence of Deno and its superior speed and security, it is possible that we may see a new web application framework built on top of it, which could challenge ExpressJS's dominance in the future.

 <br>